leiradel/al_sfxr/README.md

 this file:

 * `AL_SFXR_GENERATE`: this macro enables `al_sfxr_generate`, which randomly
-  generates a SFXR from a preset and a seed.
+  generates a SFXR from a preset, a mutation count, and a seed.
 * `AL_SFXR_LOAD`: define this macro to enable `al_sfxr_load`, used to load a SFXR file from an user-supplied reader function.
 * `AL_SFXR_SAVE`: enables `al_sfxr_save` that writes the SFXR to an